Q: What’s the object-oriented way to become wealthy?

-In this article, I have compiled the most important terms and concepts of object-oriented programming in Python.
+In this tutorial, I have compiled the most essential terms and concepts of object-oriented programming in Python.
 My goal was to create the best Python OOP cheat sheet that shows them in one place.
-Well — here it is:

 Before we dive in the code from the Python OOP cheat sheet, let’s swipe through the most important OOP concepts in this Instagram post:

 Want to get more printable PDF cheat sheets like the following one?

 Join my free email series with cheat sheets, free Python lessons, and continuous improvement in Python!
 It’s fun! 🙂

 class Dog: # class attribute is_hairy = True # constructor def __init__(self, name): # instance attribute self.name = name # method def bark(self): print("Wuff") bello = Dog("bello") paris = Dog("paris") print(bello.name) "bello" print(paris.name) "paris" class Cat: # method overloading def miau(self, times=1): print("miau " * times) fifi = Cat() fifi.miau() "miau " fifi.miau(5) "miau miau miau miau miau " # Dynamic attribute fifi.likes = "mice" print(fifi.likes) "mice" # Inheritance class Persian_Cat(Cat): classification = "Persian" mimi = Persian_Cat() print(mimi.miau(3)) "miau miau miau " print(mimi.classification)

 Before we dive into the vocabulary, here’s an interactive Python shell:

 Exercise: Create a new class Tiger that inherits from the parent class Cat and add a custom method!

 Let’s dive into the Vocabulary!